-Capital.com is one of the most reliable platforms when it comes to trading forex CFDs, and it is a highly useful platform for beginners.
+Capital.com is a reliable platform when it comes to trading forex CFDs, and it is a useful platform for beginners.
 For starters, it only offers CFDs, which means you do not actually own currencies, but instead take bets on which direction the prices will move in.
-You can place a bet in either direction and you will be rewarded if your bet is right, making it a much more suitable trading method for beginner traders, and it is why most beginner traders prefer trading CFDs over real assets.
+You can place a bet in either direction and you will be rewarded if your bet is right, making it a much more suitable trading method for beginner traders, and it is why beginner traders prefer trading CFDs over real assets.

-Libertex is one of the most preferred platforms for traders who wish to trade currency pairs with little to no leverage.
-As such, this is highly used by day traders, who do not wish to pay high amounts of money for the difference between buy and sell prices.
+Libertex is a preferred platform for traders who wish to trade currency pairs with little to no leverage.
+As such, this is used by day traders, who do not wish to pay high amounts of money for the difference between buy and sell prices.
 However, the catch here is that while Libertex does not have spreads, it does charge a small commission on each trade.
-The good thing is that the commissions are very low and you are unlikely to even notice that they are being charged.
+The commissions are very low and you are unlikely to even notice that they are being charged.

 The commissions that Libertex charges differ based on what currency pairs you are trading, but as a general rule, they can be as low as 0.006%.
 The platform also offers a wide variety of exotic currency pairs, such as the Rand, Lira, Peso, and the Zloty, which several other platforms may not offer.